Skip to content

 Figure 13-4 Comparison of retaining and removing the return in the search process

-Compared to the implementation based on pre-order traversal, the code implementation based on the backtracking algorithm framework seems verbose, but it has better universality.
+Compared to the implementation based on pre-order traversal, the code using the backtracking algorithm framework seems verbose.
+However, it has better universality.
 In fact, many backtracking problems can be solved within this framework.
 We just need to define state and choices according to the specific problem and implement the methods in the framework.

 13.1.4 Common terminology